 American Express, MasterCard and Visa credit cards are widely accepted in Victoria Falls town, Zimbabwe.
 However, entrance to Victoria Falls Rainforest needs to be paid in cash.

-The main Zimbabwean currency is US Dollars, however, South African Rand, Euros, British Pounds and Australian dollars are also legal tender.
+Zimbabwe has introduced a new local currency, however, US Dollars and South African Rand are acceptable in Victoria Falls.
 We advise you to travel with smaller denominations such as US$1, US$5, US$10 and US$20.

 Single and double entry visas are available at port of entry into Zimbabwe.
 For multiple entry visas it is necessary to apply before travel.